Online Services FAQs

 A: Statements, Non-Sufficient Funds (NSF) Notices, Bounce Protection Notices, Wire Notices, Account Analysis Statements and CD Notices.

-A: Electronic statements will be accessible through the email message for 60 days.
-Electronic Notices will be accessible through the email message for 30 days.
+A: Electronic statements and notices will be accessible through the email message for 18 months.
 You may also choose to save the PDF file to your computer for as long as you like.

-A: You will receive an email notification that your e-Docs are ready for viewing.
-Please add firstname.lastname@example.org to your email contact list to ensure delivery of e-Docs.
-Always remember to verify the security phrase in the subject line of the email.
+A: You will receive an email notification that your eDocs are ready for viewing.
+Please add firstname.lastname@example.org to your email contact list to ensure delivery of eDocs.

 Q: How can I review previous statements and notices?

 A: To have unlimited access to the document, you should save the file to your computer.
-If you do not save the documents, statements will be accessible for 60 days after your email is received and notices will be accessible for 30 days after your email is received.
+If you do not save the documents, statements will be accessible for 18 months after your email is received and notices will only be available for 30 days after receipt.

 A: Yes.
 Once you open the document, you will be able to print it just like you would print any other document on your computer.